kpaede/Verovio-Music-Renderer/README.md

 - A settings menu to adjust various rendering options.
 - Sound playback of the rendered music.
 - Highlighting of live playback notes, synced to the sound playback (syncing is still not fully reliable, though).
-- Opening the rendered file via an external editor (if you want to edit your files outside of Obsidian).
+- Opening the rendered file via an external editor (if you want to edit your files with one click).
 - Rendering specific measure selections.

 ### Future Features (Help Wanted):